liv-ac-uk/comp122/labs/hello/README.md

 ## Listing Files

 Hello, world!
-On the right you should see two windows: the *text editor* that shows our very first Java program named `Hello.java`, and right below that there is a **terminal window**.
+On the right you should see two windows: the *text editor* that shows our very first Java program named `Hello.java`, and right below that there is a *terminal window*.

 Click the folder icon, and you'll see two files, `Hello.java` and one called `Terminal.class`, which we will use later.
 Click the folder icon again to hide all that.

-Next, in the *terminal window* at right, immediately to the right of the dollar sign (`$`), type precisely the below (in lowercase), then hit Enter:
+Next, in the terminal window, immediately to the right of the dollar sign (`$`), type precisely the below (in lowercase), then hit Enter:

 ```
 ls